mustpax/sortmybox/Readme.md

-# Put your Dropbox files where they belong without lifting a finger.\*
+# Put your files where they belong without lifting a finger.\*

+Sortbox is a magic folder in your Dropbox that moves files saved to it to their correct location based on sorting rules that *you* create.
+Neat!

 Like email filters, for your Dropbox.

-Hunting for folders in Finder (or Explorer) sucks.
-Save all your files in the Sortbox folder in your Dropbox, and Sortbox will automatically move them based on sorting rules you create.

 \* You need to define your own sorting rules.
 Offer may not be combined with other offers.

 # Credits

+## People

 - Mustafa “Let’s do it in JavaScript” Paksoy
 - Sid “This codebase needs more FactoryImpl’s” Yang

-# Geek stuff
+## Tech

 - [Bootstrap][] for making clean HTML easy.
 (And pretty.)
 - [jQuery][] for being jQuery.